 As for any language course in a foreign university, the student must imperatively know at least the basics of the Russian vocabulary!

 Russia is particularly inclined to welcome our compatriots: in 2016, the country announced that it wants to invite 15,000 foreign students to come for free to enroll in Russian academic programs.
-Again, participants must practice Russian, through paid training or through language courses at home or in language school.
+Again, participants must practice Russian vocabulary, through paid training or through language courses at home or in a language school.

 You Can Go Work in Russia